initxu/initxu.github.io/_pages/about.md

 <!-- My research interest is **mobile sensing and AIoT (AI + Internet of Things)**, with a primary focus on related fields of developing artificial intelligence sensing systems for human's daily lives.
 My current research focuses on wireless-based sensing and wearable-based sensing, including human activity recognition, authentication, etc. -->

-I am broadly interested in **mobile sensing and AIoT** (AI + Internet of Things), with a primary focus on related fields of developing artificial intelligence sensing systems for practical applications, including human activity recognition, authentication, etc.
+I am broadly interested in **mobile sensing and AIoT** (AI + Internet of Things), with a primary focus on related fields of developing artificial intelligence sensing systems for practical applications, including human activity recognition, identification, etc.

 [[CV](Lilin_CV_2310.pdf)]